Sinyii/weather-app-android/README.md

 - Can locate user location.

 ## Functions haven't built
-- Use user location, I am using hardcoded location right now.
+- Use user location, I am using hardcoded location:Boston right now.
 The problem is about FragmentPagerAdapter.
 - Setting notification.